OVALProject/Language/docs/netconf-system-characteristics-schema.md

 This document outlines the items of the OVAL System Characteristics XML schema that are composed of NETCONF (RFC 6241) protocol-specific tests.
 Each item is an extention of a basic System Characteristics item defined in the core System Characteristics XML schema.

 This schema was originally developed by David Solin at jOVAL.org.
-The OVAL Schema is maintained by The MITRE Corporation and developed by the public OVAL Community.
-For more information, including how to get involved in the project and how to submit change requests, please visit the OVAL website at http://oval.mitre.org.
+The OVAL Schema is maintained by the OVAL Community.
+For more information, including how to get involved in the project and how to submit change requests, please visit the OVAL website at http://oval.cisecurity.org.

 ______________